HasMud/alx-pre_course/0x01-git/README.md

-So amazing I'm still working on Git Project
+It's so amazing I'm still working on Git Project